davlock/futurism/Interment.md

 ### Author’s Notes

-The above narrative attempts to illustrate a possible future in which lifespan and healthspan are extended, while research into longevity and cryopreservation hold much additional promise.
+The above narrative attempts to illustrate a possible future in which lifespan and healthspan have extended, while research into longevity and cryopreservation hold increasing further promise.
 It imagines concurrent broad technological advancement, and particularly suggests progress in biotechnology, vehicular and robotic autonomy, more intelligent and personalized algorithms, and asteroid mining.

 This progress results in new strangenesses, such as: